rackspace-cookbooks/mysql-multi/README.md

 This cookbook provides libraries to work along with MySQL community recipe to allow for the creation of master/slave and master/multi-slave MySQL systems.

+The recipes and libraries provided here are designed for clean initial setups of this type of servers.
+They are not designed to do any type of fail-over, this type of automation is better addressed by other tools.

 *** Special Note:
 This cookbook only supports MySQL community recipe version 6.x, major changes in this recipe prior to version 6 have caused it to not be backwards compatible.